US and major donors demand independent UN aid operation in Syria’s rebel-held northwest

 U.N. humanitarian coordinator Ramesh Rajasingham told the Security Council that humanitarian officials are continuing to talk to the Syrian government about the terms of the aid operations.

-Meanwhile, he said the U.N. has sent convoys through the two other crossings at Bab al-Salameh and al-Rai.
+Meanwhile, he said the U.N. has sent convoys through the two other less convenient crossings at Bab al-Salameh and al-Rai that Syria opened to increase the flow of assistance to victims after the devastating magnitude 7.8 earthquake that ravaged its northwest and southern Turkey on Feb.
+8. Assad extended their opening until Aug.
+13, and the U.N. again urged him to keep the two crossings open.

 Many people in northwest Idlib have been forced from their homes during the 12-year civil war, which has killed nearly a half million people and displaced half the country’s pre-war population of 23 million.
 Hundreds of thousands live in tent settlements and have relied on aid that comes through the Bab al-Hawa border crossing.